 This is an overview of the program.
 The course sequencing is meant to serve as a guideline for your semester planning.
 Please note that the scheduling of courses, program sequencing and curriculum are subject to change.

-This program of study prepares students for technician level jobs not limited to but including the fields of chemical technology, electronics technology, bio technology, biopharmaceutical labs, micro-technology lab and material science industry labs.
-Students will study electronics at LCCC for three semesters and complete the last semester at the Nanofabrication Facility at Penn State University.
+This program of study prepares students for technicianlevel jobs, including those in chemical technology, electronics technology, biotechnology, biopharmaceutical labs, micro-technology labs, and material science industry labs.
+Students will study electronics at LCCC for three semesters and complete the last semester at the nanofabrication facility at Pennsylvania State University (PSU).
 Industries involved with nanofabrication include microelectronics, optoelectronics, biopharmaceuticals, and materials.
-Current spending on nanotech by the US government and industry exceeds $3 billion a year.
-Over the next ten years, nanotechnology will transform every industry sector, from advanced materials, agriculture and chemicals to electronics, energy, defense and transportation.
-By 2015, sales of nano-products will be $1 trillion, according to the US government.
-Students will have an in depth knowledge of nanofabrication industry practices and procedures.
+Current spending on nanotech by the U.S. government and industry exceeds $3 billion a year.
+Over the next 10 years, nanotechnology will transform every industry sector, from advanced materials, agriculture, and chemicals to electronics, energy, defense, and transportation.
+Students will have an in-depth knowledge of nanofabrication industry practices and procedures.

 Upon successful completion of this program, graduates will be able to:

 - use digital circuits common to computers such as logic gates, flip flops, counters and arithmetic circuits.

 - interpret data sheets of various integrated circuits in order to select the proper integrated circuit for a given application.